patrickbucher/read-think-write/content/false-things-memory-dichotomy.md

 People are often using the _Memories Instead of Things_ dichotomy, especially around Christmas.
-While it's true that hardly anybody around these parts needs more stuff (they'd just buy it, if they'd need it), adding some extraordinary memories doesn't make for a good life either.
+While it's true that hardly anybody around these parts needs more stuff (they'd just buy it, if they needed it), adding some extraordinary memories doesn't make for a good life either.

 Tastes differ, and while some people (especially Baby Boomers, I guess) find it